-It's tough with so many podcasts out there to get yours to shine in the limelight.
-Here are four ways you can get your podcast heard in a crowded market.
+With so many podcasts out there, it can be tough to get yours in the limelight.
+Here are five ways to get your podcast heard in a crowded market.

 It’s better to have a dedicated niche than to call yourself a general podcaster who talks about everything under the sun.
-The truth is, the more you narrow your niche, the more listeners and increased interactions you’ll end up with.
-People look to podcasters with experience in a particular topic to listen to, and it’s impossible to be an expert in every single subject out there.
+The more you narrow your niche, the more listeners you’ll end up with.
+People look to podcasters with experience in a particular topic, and it’s impossible to be an expert in every single subject.

-Narrow down your niche to two or three sub subtopics at the most.
-It’s okay to branch out a little, but going off kilter and discussing several random topics will throw off your audience and nudge them to go elsewhere.
+Narrow your niche to two or three subtopics.
+It’s OK to branch out a little, but discussing several random topics will nudge your audience to go elsewhere.
 [Learn more about podcasts that will inspire your mornings.]

-People assume that creation is difficult, but promotion is most of the battle.
+Creation may be complex, but promotion is equally important.
 The best way to get your content in front of your audience is by networking.
-This puts your brand in front of new eyes without coming off as "salesy” or forceful, and there are several ways you can go about doing this.
+This allows you to put your brand in front of new eyes without coming off as too “salesy” or forceful, and there are several ways to do this.

-Take advantage of social media to find people in your industry, both content creators and listeners alike.
-Comment on your favorite podcasts and tell the podcasters how much you enjoy their content.
+Take advantage of social media to find people in your industry – both content creators and listeners.
+Comment on your favorite podcasts, and tell the podcasters how much you enjoy their content.
 If your social media accounts are optimized, it’s likely they’ll check out your page and interact with you.
 You can post snippets and sneak peeks of your podcast on Facebook or Twitter to give listeners a taste of it.
 It’s also wise to use industry hashtags so users can find your content easily.

-Optimizing your podcast for search is a must if you're going to be heard in such a crowded market.
-The more optimized your content is, the better chances it has of reaching more people within your audience.
-You want your podcast to rank high in search so that it has the best chance of getting interactions and shares.
+Optimizing your podcast for search is essential if you want to be heard in such a crowded market.
+The more optimized your content is, the better chances it has of reaching people within your audience.
+You want your podcast to get high search rankings so that it has the best chance of getting interactions and shares.

 4. Hold contests and giveaways.